simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 Released TBD

 ### Changes
-  * Introduce a new templating system based on Twig templates.
+  * Introduce a new experimental user interface based on Twig templates.
-    The new Twig templates co-exist next to the old ones and come with a new look-and-feel for SimpleSAMLphp.
+    The new Twig templates co-exist next to the old ones and come with a new look-and-feel for SimpleSAMLphp and independent interfaces for users and administrators.
+This new interface uses also a new build system to generate bundled assets.
-  * Introduce Symfony-style routing (#966)
+  * Introduce Symfony-style routing and dependency injection(#966).
-  * Generate sessionID complying with PHP config settings (#569)
+  * Generate session IDs complying with PHP config settings when using the PHP session handler (#569).
-  * Update OpenSSL RSA bit length in docs (#993)
+  * Update OpenSSL RSA bit length in docs (#993).
   * Update all code, configuration templates and documentation to PHP short array syntax.
-  * All clases moved to namespaces and reformatted code to PSR-2.
+  * All classes moved to namespaces and code reformatted to PSR-2.
-  * Use bcrypt for new password hashes, old ones will remain working (#996)
+  * Use bcrypt for new password hashes, old ones will remain working (#996).
   * Many code cleanups.
-  * Bump SAML2-library to 3.2.5
+  * Update the SAML2 library dependency to 3.2.5.
-  * Bump Clipboard.JS-library to 2.0.4
+  * Update the Clipboard.JS library dependency to 2.0.4.
-  * Added translations for Zulu and Xhosa
+  * Translated to Zulu and Xhosa.

-### Inter-operability
+### Interoperability
-  * Minimum required PHP version is now 5.5.
+  * The minimum PHP version required is now 5.5.
-    Fixed compatibility with PHP 7.3 and HVVM.
+  * Fixed compatibility with PHP 7.3 and HVVM.
   * SimpleSAMLphp can now be used with applications that use Twig 2 and/or Symfony 4.
-  * SAML2-library now uses getters/setters to manipulate objects.
+  * The SAML2 library now uses getters/setters to manipulate objects properties.

 ### authfacebook
-  * Fix facebook compatibility (query params)
+  * Fix facebook compatibility (query parameters).

 ### authorize
-  * Add possibility to configure a custom reject-message
+  * Add the possibility to configure a custom rejecttion message.

 ### consent
-  * Module is now disabled by default.
+  * The module is now disabled by default.

 ### core
-  * Allow `core:PHP` to manipulate all of the state.
+  * Allow `core:PHP` to manipulate the entire state array.
   * IdP initiated login: add compatibility with Shibboleth parameters.

 ### multiauth
-  * Added preselect-option to skip authsource selection (#1005)
+  * Added a `preselect` configuration option to skip authsource selection (#1005).

 ### negotiate
-  * keytab-setting now allows for relative paths too
+  * The `keytab` setting now allows for relative paths too.

 ### preprodwarning
   * This module is now deprecated.
 Use the `production` configuration